-Direct initiatives and all referendums are permitted to amend statutes.
+Types of Measures: Direct initiatives and referendums are permitted to amend statutes.
 Direct initiatives are permitted to amend the state constitution.
 Legislatively initiated ballot measures may amend both statutes and the constitution.

-Initiatives cannot contain anything that the Legislature could not legally enact.
-Initiatives cannot make changes to the Legislature's right to tax.
+Initiative Subject Restrictions: Initiatives cannot contain anything the Legislature could not legally enact and cannot make changes to the Legislature's right to tax.
 The same ballot measure may not be placed on the ballot more than once every three years.

-The signature requirement for constitutional amendments is 10% of all registered voters in the state on the submission deadline, 7% for statutory initiatives, and 5% for veto referendums.
-Exact numbers cannot be calculated until after all signatures are submitted.
-As of May 2020, there were 1,216,639 registered voters in Nebraska, so 121,664 signatures would be required for constitutional amendments, and 85,165 signatures would be required for statutory amendments, and 60,832 signatures would be required for referendums.
-Signatures equal to 5% registered voters of each of two-fifths of the counties of the state must also be collected for initiatives and referendums.
-If a referendum petition regarding any law other than emergency legislation is signed by at least 10% of registered voters and submitted, the law in question is suspended until it is voted upon.
+Signature Requirements: Constitutional amendments require 10% of all registered voters in the state at the time of the submission deadline, 7% for statutory initiatives, and 5% for veto referendums.
+Exact numbers cannot be calculated until the submission deadline.
+Initiatives and referendums also require signatures equal to 5% of registered voters in each of at least 2/5 of the counties of the state.
+If a referendum petition regarding any law other than emergency legislation is signed by at least 10% of registered voters and submitted, the law is suspended until it is voted on in the election.
 Voter registration information can be found here.

-Initiative petitions must be submitted no less than four months prior to the election in which the petition is to appear on the ballot (July 3, 2020; advanced to July 2, 2020 due to the holiday).
-Referendum petitions must be filed with the Secretary of State within 90 days after the Legislature which passed the law in question adjourns, and at least 30 days before the election at which the referendum is to be placed on the ballot.
+Submission Deadlines: Initiative petitions must be submitted no less than 4 months prior to the election in which it is to appear on the ballot (July 5, 2024).
+Referendum petitions must be filed with the Secretary of State within 90 days after the adjournment of the legislative session in which it was passed, and at least 30 days before the election at which it is to be placed on the ballot.

-The circulation period for initiative petitions is two years.
+Circulation Period: The circulation period for initiative petitions is 2 years.

-A fiscal impact statement is not required.
+Other Requirements: A fiscal impact statement is not required.
 Circulators must be at least 18 years of age.
-Measures must receive both a majority of ballots cast for or against them, and they must receive votes equal to 35% of all votes cast in the election.
+Measures must receive both a majority of ballots cast on the measure and votes equal to at least 35% of all votes cast in that election.
 The Legislature can only amend or repeal an initiative through a two-thirds vote.
 Referendums cannot target laws making appropriations for the state government or a state institution in existence at the time the law was passed.
-Initiatives are permitted on general election ballots, but not on primary or special election ballots or odd-year ballots.
+Initiatives are permitted on general election ballots but not on primary, special election, or odd-year ballots.